Melody12020831/Notebook/docs/Computer_Science/OOP/test_from_wk.md

 ---

 ???+ question
-    What is the key difference between a delegating constructor and a targetconstructor?
+    What is the key difference between a delegating constructor and a target constructor?

     A. A delegating constructor can have other members initialized in its own initialization list, while a target constructor cannot